Thomas-Carton/yncrea_2018_pw03/README.md

 Declare 2 constructors, one with no argument and another  with all arguments.

 ### First annotations
-* For each entity, just add an attribute `id` of type `long`.
+* For each yncrea.pw03.config.entity, just add an attribute `id` of type `long`.
 This attribute will have a setter but no getter.
 * Add the JPA annotations in your 3 entities, joints and cascades should be declared!

 ### DAOs